davisonio/davison.io/_pages/projects/snapbotsightings.md

 title: Snapbot Sightings · Projects
 permalink: /snapbotsightings/
 title_alt: Snapbot Sightings
-description: Sharing the latest places where you can find a Snapbot to buy Spectacles by Snap Inc.
+description: Get the latest news and updates on Spectacles by Snap.
+Always on the lookout for Snapbots.
 ---

 ![Snapbot Sightings Screenshot](/assets/img/snapbotsightings-screenshot.png)

-Sharing the latest places where you can find a Snapbot to buy Spectacles by Snap Inc.
+Get the latest news and updates on Spectacles by Snap.
+Always on the lookout for Snapbots.

 {% include badge/instagram.html username="snapbotsightings" %}